 Other vitamins like B12 and B1 are also produced in the gut by the gut flora.

-Vitamin B1 is responsible for the production of Gaba that is an anti-stress.
+Vitamin B1 is responsible for the production of Gaba which is an anti-stress.
 The connection between some of these vitamins and brain health is just obvious, hence the reason why both are connected and undeniable.

 Probiotics are important in slowing down harmful diseases and improving immunity.
 Eating enough fermented foods help absorb nutrients faster and they act as substitutes for many vitamins and supplements making them very cost-effective.

 Drinks like kefir and rejuvelac can be easily made at home.
-The probiotics in fermented foods help boost our immune system as most of the system is located in our gut and speeds up the production of mucosal elements in the digestive tract, and antibodies for fighting pathogens whilst providing a good breeding ground for the good bacteria.
+The probiotics in fermented foods help boost our immune system as most of the system is located in our gut and speeds up the production of mucosal elements in the digestive tract, and antibodies for fighting pathogens while providing a good breeding ground for the good bacteria.
 They play a significant role in detoxifying our system by removing large amounts of toxins and heavy metals.

 If we focus on some mental health benefits, a healthy gut can contribute to a good mood.